yaml/yaml-spec/spec/spec.md

 The syntax of YAML was motivated by Internet Mail (Email) and remains partially compatible with that standard.
-Further, borrowing from MIME, YAML’s top-level production is a [stream] of independent [documents], ideal for message-based distributed processing systems.
+Further, borrowing from MIME, YAML's top-level production is a [stream] of independent [documents], ideal for message-based distributed processing systems.

-YAML’s [indentation]\-based scoping is similar to Python’s (without the ambiguities caused by [tabs]).
+YAML's [indentation]\-based scoping is similar to Python's (without the ambiguities caused by [tabs]).
-[Indented blocks] facilitate easy inspection of the data’s structure.
+[Indented blocks] facilitate easy inspection of the data's structure.
-YAML’s [literal style] leverages this by enabling formatted text to be cleanly mixed within an [indented] structure without troublesome [escaping].
+YAML's [literal style] leverages this by enabling formatted text to be cleanly mixed within an [indented] structure without troublesome [escaping].
-YAML also allows the use of traditional [indicator]\-based scoping similar to JSON’s and Perl’s.
+YAML also allows the use of traditional [indicator]\-based scoping similar to JSON's and Perl's.
 Such [flow content] can be freely nested inside [indented blocks].

-YAML’s [double-quoted style] uses familiar C-style [escape sequences].
+YAML's [double-quoted style] uses familiar C-style [escape sequences].
 This enables ASCII encoding of non-[printable] or 8-bit (ISO 8859-1) characters such as ["**`\x3B`**"].
 Non-[printable] 16-bit Unicode and 32-bit (ISO/IEC 10646) characters are
 supported with [escape sequences] such as ["**`\u003B`**"] and ["**`\U0000003B`**"].

-Motivated by HTML’s end-of-line normalization, YAML’s [line folding] employs an intuitive method of handling [line breaks].
+Motivated by HTML's end-of-line normalization, YAML's [line folding] employs an intuitive method of handling [line breaks].
 A single [line break] is [folded] into a single [space], while [empty lines] are interpreted as [line break] characters.
 This technique allows for paragraphs to be word-wrapped without affecting the [canonical form] of the [scalar content].

-YAML’s core type system is based on the requirements of agile languages such as Perl, Python and Ruby.
+YAML's core type system is based on the requirements of agile languages such as Perl, Python and Ruby.
 YAML directly supports both [collections] ([mappings], [sequences]) and [scalars].
-Support for these common types enables programmers to use their language’s [native data structures] for YAML manipulation, instead of requiring a special document object model (DOM).
+Support for these common types enables programmers to use their language's [native data structures] for YAML manipulation, instead of requiring a special document object model (DOM).

-Like XML’s SOAP, YAML supports [serializing] a graph of [native data structures] through an [aliasing] mechanism.
+Like XML's SOAP, YAML supports [serializing] a graph of [native data structures] through an [aliasing] mechanism.
 Also like SOAP, YAML provides for [application]\-defined [types].
 This allows YAML to [represent] rich data structures required for modern distributed computing.
-YAML provides globally unique [type names] using a namespace mechanism inspired by Java’s DNS-based package naming convention and XML’s URI-based namespaces.
+YAML provides globally unique [type names] using a namespace mechanism inspired by Java's DNS-based package naming convention and XML's URI-based namespaces.
 In addition, YAML allows for private [types] specific to a single [application].